Saturday, December 28, 2024

 *sometimes they have good ideas for things

-Leave it to a writing prompt and my own stream of consciousness to lead me to a realization!
+Leave it to a writing prompt to lead me to a realization!

 *I'm following a series of prompts for a few posts